 Due to the increasing frequency of information security breaches, CISOs are being asked to evaluate the risk of a security breach in their environments and put appropriate measures in place to protect against them.
 As a result, in a recent Forrester Research survey, security and risk management professionals rated "protecting customer data" and "protecting sensitive corporate data" as their top priority for the next 12 months.

-Here are some lessons learned that corporations should keep in mind when devising a plan against information security breaches.
+Here are some lessons learned that corporations should keep in mind when devising a plan against information

 Carefully plan a layered defense approach